cmaksymenko/avalanchecms/scripts/local/README.md

 Stops the Docker containers safely.
 Use this script to gracefully shut down the stack, especially useful in detached mode.

+## Configuration Files

+The `./config` subfolder contains configuration files for the development environment, specifically `credentials.json` (credentials for the environment's components) and `docker_images.json` (used Docker images throughout the stack).

 ## Additional Notes

 - Running `start.py` in the terminal will attach the stack to your current terminal session.
 Use CTRL+C to stop the stack or `-d` for detached mode.